 I know you’re applying sunscreen every day.
 But are you applying it the right way?
 Sunscreen isn’t like the other skincare products.
 Mess it up and it won’t work.
 So how do you NOT mess it up?

-Here are all your questions about sunscreen application answered:
+Answers to all your questions about sunscreen application:

 1. HOW MUCH SUNSCREEN SHOULD YOU APPLY?